bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 #### Scope
 None
 #### ValueList
 Only a single value of an `Instance`.
-It may contain a ValueList with another `Instance`.
-These instances correspond to the classes from which the instanciated class inherits (see also BlockType `Class`).
+It may contain a ValueList with another `Instance` objects.
+These instances correspond to the classes from which the instantiated class inherits (see also BlockType `Class`).

+---

+### BlockType `Index`
+This block type represents the value of an inbuilt index type of FPL.
+Created in `Ast.DollarDigits` in case when DollarDigits is parsed in the context of a parsed Expression.
+#### Possible Parent Nodes
+Reference
+#### Scope
+None
+#### ValueList
+None.

 ---